Jeum1331/Log-Management-with-Splunk/Windows_Logs/Windows Analysis.md

 # Part 1: Load and Analyze Windows Logs
 In this first part, you will upload and analyze Windows security logs that represent "regular" activity for VSI into your Splunk environment.
-To do so, complete the following steps:
+To do so, ensure that you are logged in and complete the following steps:
 <ol>
         <li>Select the “Add Data” option within Splunk.</li>
         <li>Since you will upload the provided log file, select the “Upload” option under “Or get data in with the following methods.”